 Do your students love word problems?
 Try giving them some math riddles that combine critical thinking with basic math skills.
 Put one up on the board for students to think about before class begins, or hand them out as extra practice after they’ve finished their work.

 Prodigy is an engaging, game-based platform that turns math into an adventure!
 While it’s not a math puzzle in the traditional sense, Prodigy uses many of the same principles to develop critical thinking skills and mathematical fluency.

-Students complete curriculum-aligned math questions to earn coins, collect pets and go on quests.
+Students complete standards-aligned math questions to earn coins, collect pets and go on quests.
 Teachers can deliver differentiated math content to each student, prep for standardized tests and easily analyze student achievement data with a free account.

 is a “grid-based numerical puzzle” that looks like a combined number cross and sudoku grid.
 Invented in 2004 by a famous Japanese math instructor named Tetsuya Miyamoto, it is featured daily inThe New York Times and other newspapers.
 It challenges students to practice their basic math skills while they apply logic and critical thinking skills to the problem.